matter-labs/zksync-era/docs/src/specs/zk_chains/interop.md

 6. Receiving the tx on the destination chain

    - On the destination chain the xL2 txs is verified.
 This means the merkle proof is checked agains the MessageRoot.
-     This shows the the xL2 txs was indeed sent.
+     This shows the xL2 txs was indeed sent.
    - After this the txs can be executed.
 The tx hash is stored in the L2Nullifier contract, so that the txs cannot be replayed.
    - The specified contract is called, with the calldata, and the message sender =